Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory.md

 The **[Spring Framework]** is an open-source solution that helps Java developers create enterprise-level applications.
 One of the more-popular projects that is built on top of that platform is [Spring Boot], which provides a simplified approach for creating stand-alone Java applications.
 To help developers get started with Spring Boot, several sample Spring Boot packages are available at <https://github.com/spring-guides/>.
 In addition to choosing from the list of basic Spring Boot projects, the **[Spring Initializr]** helps developers get started with creating custom Spring Boot applications.

+For a more-detailed sample, see the [Azure Active Directory Spring Boot Sample][AAD Spring Boot Sample] on GitHub.

 <!-- URL List -->

 [Azure Active Directory Documentation]: /azure/active-directory/